Imoniyi/Film-Data-Analysis/README.md

 The programming language used was SQL.
 PostgreSQL database was used.
 ## Skills used
-Writing complex queries with the following
+Writing complex queries with the following keywords
-* ALIASING function
-* GROUP BY function
+* Aliasing
-* WHERE clause
+* Group By
-* ORDER BY clause
+* Where
+* Order By
 * Aggregate function (using SUM, COUNT, AVERAGE).
 Also, the number of people still alive in the database was calculated.
-* ORDER BY
-* JOIN
+* Join
 # Visualization
 # Key findings
 * Star Wars: Episode Vii- The Force Awakens had the highest-grossing film in the database with a gross amount of over $936 Million and it was produced in the year 2015.